cssblab/cssblab.github.io/README.md

 - Computational tool development for mass spectrometry (MS) data
 - Interactive data visualization

-CSSB Laboratory also provides next generation sequencing (NGS) and MS data analysis support for basic scientists and clinical investigators through Systems Biology Core at NUHS or Institute of Molecular and Cell Biology, ASTAR.
+CSSB Laboratory also provides massively parallel sequencing (or next generation sequencing (NGS)) and MS data analysis support for basic scientists and clinical investigators through Systems Biology Core at NUHS or Institute of Molecular and Cell Biology, ASTAR.
 Our collaborative service work includes exome sequencing, epigenetic profiling, transcriptomics, proteomics and metabolomics/lipidomics data analysis.

 # Check out our latest softwares in GitHub and SourceForge repositories!